Dina-tolemy/Stronger-Community/README.md

 Built with  MERN (MongoDb-Express.js-Reactjs-Nodejs).

+Packages:

+(validator, jsonwebtoken, passport-jwt, bcryptjs, body-parser)  for user authentication.

+(@tippy.js/react) for tootips in the side nav.

+(@sendgrid/mail, cors, dotenv ) for using sendgrid API to send emails to the helper from the user.

 The app has two sides the helper side of the app and the in need side of the app, it depends on what the user chooses to sign up as.